thruston/tex-tristram/README.md

 - p.5, 2nd last line   "quoth" should not be in italics
 - p.19, third para.    "my uncle" --> "my father"
+- p.39, catch word     "the" --> "“ the", leading quotation marks missing from catch
 - p.46, line 1         closing paren should have been a comma
 - p.51, line 5         opening paren in roman, but closing in italic type
 - p.55, line 5         unwanted space in "Hamet"